trwaters/VegasTables/README.md

 #include "../user/vegas_tables.h"
 ```

-The example driver bicubic_speed_test.cpp compares the speed of 1000 random evalutions using both bilinear and bicubic interpolation on the sample table Blondin_100by200.dat.
+The example driver bicubic_speed_test.cpp provides an example of initializing and using a table.
+It compares the speed of 1000 random evalutions using both bilinear and bicubic interpolation on the sample table Blondin_100by200.dat.
 Compile and run it using
 ```
 g++ bicubic_speed_test.cpp -o place_bets -lgsl -lm
 ./place_bets